ice-cube-ruby/ice_cube/README.md

 ## Using your words

-ice_cube can provide ical or string representations of individual rules, or the whole schedule.
+ice_cube can provide ical or string representations of individual rules, and ical representations of a whole schedule.

 ```ruby
 rule = Rule.daily(2).day_of_week(:tuesday => [1, -1], :wednesday => [2])